Mitogenie/Mito-Hacker/README.md

 - 500+ images were used to develop and test Cell Catcher.

 #### Mito Miner
-Mito Miner is a tool to segment mitochondrial network in the cells.
-It uses the statistical distribution of pixel intensities across the mitochondrial network to detect and remove background noise from the cell and segment the mitochondrial network.
-Additionally, this tool can further improve the accuracy of the mitochondrial network segmentation through an optional adaptive correction, which takes the variation in the efficiency of fluorescence staining across each cell into account to enhance mitochondrial segmentation.

 ###### What to know before use
 - Input: Standard RGB Tiff images
     - Single-cell fluorescence images